DAVAO ASSOCIATION OF CATHOLIC SCHOOLS, INC.

 This is the commitment that has always guided as DACS.
 In the midst of the pandemic we continue to show encouragement for one another and to serve in ways within our mandate and capabilities.
 Here are the DACS highlights in 2020-2021:

 - On the actions of the DACS Board of Trustees

-The Board of Trustees was able to meet for two (2) regular meetings and three (3) special meetings to discuss policy directions and priority programs.
-The Board has passed a total of thirteen (13) resolutions, two (2) major position papers and a letter to the Philippine President.
+The Board of Trustees has met in four (4) regular meetings and three (3) special meetings to discuss responses to the pandemic.
+The Board has passed a total of thirty-two (32) resolutions to be confirmed by the General Assembly.

 - On DACS Advocacies

 Our DACS Advocacy Commission, with the leadership of Fr.
 Joel E. Tabora, SJ, has initiated several activities and formulated position papers on various urgent educational, social, political and environmental issues.
 Among the position papers adopted by DACS are the following:

 - A Published Manifesto on Democratizing Internet Access through the use of Satellite Technology as a Social Imperative and a Common Good

 - A Letter to Davao City Government Against the passage of the Ordinance requiring the teaching of Davao History

 - Statement supporting Stand of the Ateneo Schools of the Philippines on Solidarity with Myanmar